 Milligan made four substitute appearances for Everton before moving to Blackpool on transfer deadline day in March 2001.
 Whilst at Bloomfield Road, Milligan helped the club win the LDV Trophy in 2002.
 He later had spells at Macclesfield, Leigh RMI and Hyde United.
 He now captains Conference North outfit Fleetwood Town.

-Farley's Everton career was one of the shortest of all time!
-He came on as a substitute against Derby County in February 1999 and never played for the club again.
-He was released in June 2000 and drifted into non-league football.
+Farley made his Everton debut as a substitute against Derby County in February 1999 but a serious injury sustained the very next week meant he never played for the Blues again.
+He was released in June 2000 and later spent time playing in non-league football.
 After spells at Altrincham, Burscough and Droylsden he returned to his home city of Liverpool in 2005 to join Marine.